πŸŽ‰ Contributing#

 • Data sources for the data catalog, from the sciences or humanities

-• New features or other code improvements to the scivision package itself
+• New features or other code improvements to the Scivision package itself

 • Bug reports